NikitaChalykh/NikitaChalykh/README.md

 <br>
 <br>

-**Project**: Websites and Services for the Largest Residential and Commercial Real Estate Developers in Russia
+**Project**: Websites and Services for the Largest Residential and Commercial Real Estate Developers in Russia.

-**Technologies**: Python 3, Django, Django REST Framework, Git, Docker, PostgreSQL, Sentry, Nginx, Redis, Celery, unittest, Jira
+**Technologies**: Python 3, Django, Django REST Framework, Git, Docker, PostgreSQL, Sentry, Nginx, Redis, Celery, unittest, Jira.

 - Developed and maintained complex projects using Django and Django REST Framework.
 - Implemented a mechanism for adding referral programs for clients, along with an API for managing them in the client’s personal account.